piyushsachdeva/AzureDevOps-Zero-to-Hero/Day3/README.md

 ![image](https://github.com/piyushsachdeva/AzureDevOps-Zero-to-Hero/assets/40286378/552cf47f-77cc-467f-82e4-6ef8b59c252a)

-Version control systems are software that help you track changes you make in your code over time.
+Version control systems are software that helps you track changes you make in your code over time.
 As you edit your code, you tell the version control system to take a snapshot of your files.
-The version control system saves that snapshot permanently, so you can recall it later if you need it.
+The system saves that snapshot permanently so you can recall it later if you need it.
 Use version control to save your work and coordinate code changes across your team.

 Even if you are working on a personal project, version control helps you stay organized as you fix bugs and develop new features.
 Version control keeps your development history so you can quickly review and even roll back to any code version.